 Disarming Shot, Attacker vs Defender, 1 Finesse + 2 Actions, Ranged

 The vagabond shoots an item out of the target’s hand.
 The target must be staggered.
 The vagabond can spend 2 additional finesse to treat the target as staggered.

 Trip Shot, Attacker vs Defender, 1 Finesse + 2 Actions, Ranged

 The vagabond shots its target’s leg out from under it dealing weapon damage + slow + knockdown on critical.
 The vagabond can spend 2 additional finesse to make Trip Shot critical.

 Vagabonds develop close bond with other and pick up their masteries from other classes.
-At level 6 they make a resource charm imbued with 1 focus, magic, stamina, or combat reactives and gain one ability that uses that resource.
-You gain an additonal ability at levels 7, 9, and 10.
-At level 8 your resource charm can hold 2 of your chosen resource.
+At CPB 1 they make a resource charm imbued with 1 Focus, magic, stamina, or combat reactions and gain one ability that uses that resource.
+You gain an additonal ability at CPB 2, 4, and 5.
+At CPB 3 your resource charm can hold 2 of your chosen resource.
 Your resource charms refill on critical rolls and by 1 on a rest action.